Kotomitsuki Keiji: Fighting style

 Kotomitsuki was a yotsu-sumo wrestler, and his favourite grip on the mawashi was migi-yotsu, with his left hand outside and right hand inside his opponent's arms (although he was also capable of fighting in the reverse position, hidari-yotsu).
 His most common winning kimarite by far was yori-kiri, the force out, followed by oshi-dashi (push out) and hataki-komi (slap down).
 He was fond of dashinage (pulling throws, both overarm and underarm), and was also one of the few rikishi to employ uchi-muso, a technique which involves tapping the opponent's inner thigh with the back of the hand to off-balance him, before twisting him down.

 Family

 Shortly before the September 2008 tournament Kotomitsuki announced his engagement, to a former hospital worker from Aichi Prefecture whom he had known since 1999.
 They married in October and the wedding ceremony was held in April 2009.

-They have one daughter.
+Kotomitsuki's eldest son, Aiki Tamiya, is seeking to follow in his father's footsteps and enter the world of sumo.
+In April 2021 he moved from his parents' home in Inazawa to Saitama Prefecture and started classes at Saitama Sakae High School, a school known for producing a number of professional sumo wrestlers.
+In August 2023, Tamiya won at the National Junior High School Athletic Championships to earn the title of Junior Yokozuna.